The Best Side Hustles for Teachers

 If you’re a science teacher, you could start a channel where you perform fun science projects.
 If you’re a math teacher, you could start a channel that works through interesting math problems with real-world examples.
 If you’re a history teacher, you could create a history-focused channel.
 Regardless of your specialization, there are opportunities.

-Or, you could start a channel on a totally separate topic that you’re passionate about.
+Or, you could start a channel on another topic that you’re passionate about.
 For example, if you love baking, you could start a cooking channel.
 If you love crafting, you could start a DIY channel.

 The key to making money on YouTube is to grow your audience and get people to watch your videos.
 You’ll make money from advertising revenue and potentially also from affiliate marketing and direct sponsorships.